 - Thiamine (vitamin B1): 28% RDI

 Other health benefits of black beans include assisting with achieving a healthy weight and reducing blood sugar spikes because of the quality carbohydrate and fiber content.
 They’re a low glycemic index (GI) food as compared to many other foods with equal or similar amounts of carbohydrates and some cultures believe that black beans can even reduce gray hair.
-While we’re not exactly sure that is true, the fact of the matter is this - you’re going to reap the nutritional benefits of these black bean brownies without spiking your blood sugar or gaining extra weight as compared to traditional brownie.
+While we’re not exactly sure that is true, the fact of the matter is this - you’re going to reap the nutritional benefits from this gluten-free black bean brownies recipe without spiking your blood sugar or gaining extra weight as compared to traditional brownies.
 Now that’s a win!

 How To Bake With Protein

 Now typically, I don’t make this recipe with protein, but I have in the past and they turn out great.
 I’d recommend adding 1 scoop of the chocolate Whey Protein Isolate by Swolverine or adding 2-4 scoops of the Collagen Protein powder from Swolverine, but not both at the same time, as it will change the texture too much.
 They have a pretty great ingredient profile already though, especially if you use Truvia Natural Cane Sugar Blend as your sugar, and you can have a glass of ice-cold milk on the side.

 RECOMMENDED: Swolverine Whey Protein Isolate (30 servings, 26g protein per scoop)